rubys/fly-atc/docs/overview.md

 My showcase software has been used in production for almost 3 years.
 Originally hosted on my mac-mini in my attic and used for local events in the mid-atlantic states, it now runs on fly.io and is used by 50 dance studios in 5 countries on 3 continents.

-I've written up and given presentations on the current architecture: [Shared Nothing](https://fly.io/docs/blueprints/shared-nothing/), and in the spirit of Rails, am in the process of extracting the code into a toolkit that can be used by others.
+I've documented my [current architecture](https://github.com/rubys/showcase/blob/main/ARCHITECTURE.md) and published a blueprint: [Shared Nothing](https://fly.io/docs/blueprints/shared-nothing/), and in the spirit of Rails, am now in the process of extracting the code into a toolkit that can be used by others.

 fly-atc is the result.